 1. Use Your Words – This is a cornerstone of my marriage.
 We promise to use our words to tell each other how we’re feeling and what we need.
 It keeps little things and annoyances from brewing into big things and arguments.
 If you and your spouse could use a little more communication, consider resolving to “use your words” in the new year.

 2. Make Time – Every newlywed couple I know is juggling careers, families, friends, hobbies and figuring out how married life works.
 Making time once a week or twice a month to spend an entire day together without family, friends and cell phones will do wonders for your relationship.
-By scheduling “couple time” your making sure that your marriage remains a priority amongst the million other things clamouring for your attention!
+By scheduling “couple time” your making sure that your marriage remains a priority amongst the million other things clamoring for your attention!

-3. Do Something Positive – Whether you join an indoor soccer league or soup kitchen, doing something positive and new in 2013 is only going to benefit your marriage.
+3. Do Something Positive – Whether you join an indoor soccer league or soup kitchen, doing something positive and new in the new year is only going to benefit your marriage.
 You’ll have new experiences to talk about during dinner (instead of re-hashing work drama) and a new network of friends to explore.
 There’s also the great feeling of helping others or being part of a team to boost your mood.

 If you’re unsure what new thing might work for you, check out www.charitynavigator.org, which helps people find the best charities in their cities.

 Resolutions or not, this is going to be a great year for you as a newlywed!
 Do you have any newlywed new year resolutions that you made with your spouse?
 I’d love for you to share them in a comment!

 If name change was one of your newlywed resolutions, MissNowMrs can help!
 Use our name change app or online service to save 13 hours of hassle.